rjf2022/nfl-big-data-bowl/Final Code/Writeup.md

 1. Top Speed - max speed of the defender throughout the play
     - This includes both before the ball is thrown and while the ball is in the air
-    - Measured in miles per hour (mph)
+    - This is measured in miles per hour (mph)
 2. Peak Acceleration to the Ball - max acceleration towards the ball landing position
     - We calculated this using distance between the defender's position at each frame and the ball landing position (so that it takes into account the defender's ability to change direction to move towards the ball)
     - This is measured in yards per second squared (yd/s²)
 3. Final Separation - distance between the receiver and primary defender at the final frame
-    - Measured in yards
+    - This is measured in yards

 We picked out a few play examples below to demonstrate these metrics: